mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 The client still has no credentials yet, but now it does have a means of obtaining user authorization.

-As the first authorization step, we must direct the user to visit an authrozation confirmation page on `https://blot.re`. `getAuthorizationUrl` returns the url of the page that the user should visit to authorize our client.
+As the first authorization step, we must direct the user to visit an authorization confirmation page on `https://blot.re`. `getAuthorizationUrl` returns the url of the page that the user should visit to authorize our client.

 ```js
 client.getAuthorizationUrl();